mnogu/chitose/README.md

 $ python3 -m pip install chitose
 ```

-Alternatively, you can also build a Python package and install it:
+Alternatively, you can build a Python package and install it:
 ```
 $ python3 -m pip install --upgrade build
 $ python3 -m build